4 tips to create flexibility in your trade business

-Entrust employees with important tasks that will allow them to step up to the plate and perform, increasing their confidence.
+Entrust employees with important tasks that’ll allow them to step up to the plate and perform, increasing their confidence.
 Your flexibility = increased employee confidence!

 In today’s world, it’s impossible to run a business without offering telecommuting options.
-Doing so not only helps employees, but it’s proven to be highly productive.
+It’s proven to be highly productive and helps employees, too.

-Some people consider flexibility “catering to other people’s demands” but that’s not what it’s about.
+Some people consider flexibility as ‘catering to other people’s demands’.
+That’s not what it’s about.
 If you’re afraid to change the rules or your business culture because you don’t want to give your power away, you’re holding the wrong view of flexibility.

 In the end, as the business owner, you hold the decision-making role.
-So if a staff member asks for something e.g. to work at home 1 day a week every week, you don’t always have to say yes.
+If a staff member asks for something, for example, to work at home one day a week every week, you don’t always have to say yes.
 It is a case-by-case basis.
 Learn when to be flexible and when to ‘lay-the-law’ down.

-It’s easy to look at a situation that isn’t working and excuse it by saying you’re doing everything correctly, so “the problem must be something else.”
+It’s easy to look at a situation that isn’t working and excuse it by saying you’re doing everything correctly: ‘the problem must be something else’.
 Your mind doesn’t like the idea of change.
 It’s going to fight you all the way.
 Your mind doesn’t want you to admit that change is necessary.
 It wants to be right, and admitting you need to change is like admitting you’re wrong.

 We live in an uncertain world with unexpected changes around every corner.
 You wouldn’t stand still if a tree started to fall toward you, you’d run to get out of the way.
 You might get nicked by the tree as you run, but you’d recognise running as the best option and it would be worth the effort.
 That’s a flexible decision.